TrentonH1ll/TrentonH1ll/README.md

 ### 🔎 About me
 * Cisco Certified Cybersecurity & Networking Specialist.
-* Started out writing pipe lines for Roblox Executors back when I was 14.
 * Also known as "Long.Integer" & "Smokey".

 ### 🌏 Languages